Odiwuoroscar/Odiwuoroscar/README.md

   -  Participated in other CDC immunization and VPD surveillance data activities ongoing in Kenya, in partnership with the Kenya MOH, WHO Kenya and CDC Kenya & USAID-supported partners.
      - **Achievements:**
   - Revised the Immunization Supportive Supervision Checklist and included COVID-19, HPV and Malaria
-  - Re-customized the ISS Dashboard on KHIS-Tracker.
+  - Re-customized the ISS Dashboard on DHIS2-KHIS. https://shorturl.at/eisC4
   - Developed eLearning materials for use in MoH Virtual Academy and Immunization Academy.

 - **Health Information Systems Specialist** at **Ministry of Health-Kenya**